nfaustino/resume/Nuno Faustino CV.md

 *Outline*

 **Managing a team** of 3 analysts we delivered data projects in the field of market research and pharmaceutical consulting.
 Responsible for developing new business methodologies and internal tools to improve efficiency.
-Successfully generated new revenue stream by applying **Artificial Neural Networks** to a disrupting market innovative **Deep Learning based Segmentation**.
-Taking advantage of multiple data sources to create QlikView and Tableau dashboards and using **ARIMA models** to predict sales.
+Successfully generated new revenue stream by applying **Artificial Neural Networks** to disrupt the market with an innovative **Deep Learning based Segmentation**.
+Also combined multiple data sources to create QlikView and Tableau dashboards and used **ARIMA models** to predict sales.

 ----------------------------